waytobehigh/telegram-bot/README.md

 # Weather Bot

-Just a simple weather bot for Telegram :)
+Just a simple weather bot for Telegram written in Python

 ## Features